 Armed revolt and brutal repression.
 An unlikely alliance between Francophone and Anglophone reformers for democratic rights.
 Violent riots and the burning of Parliament.
 The shadow of the U.S. Civil War.
 Winds of change blowing through the West, with dramatic implications for Indigenous peoples.

 A new exhibition opens tomorrow at the Canadian Museum for Human Rights (CMHR), taking visitors through a lesser-known story about our country's birth – three decades of turmoil, negotiation and compromise between 1837 and 1867 that sprouted the seeds of democracy and responsible government.
-1867: Rebellion & Confederation was developed by the Canadian Museum of History (CMH) in Gatineau, Quebec and was adapted by the CMHR, where it will run until May 7, 2017.
+1867: Rebellion & Confederation was developed by the Canadian Museum of History - will open in a new tab (CMH) in Gatineau, Quebec and was adapted by the CMHR, where it will run until May 7, 2017.

 More than 100 artifacts on display include weapons, period furniture and clothing, and famous original documents such as the Durham Report of 1839, pages of the draft British North America Act, and legal records from the trial of outspoken Nova Scotia newspaper editor Joseph Howe.
 Gathered from 44 large and small institutions, these objects create a rare and unique collection.
 The Manitoba Museum has contributed a 170-year-old Métis saddle with quill and beadwork, and a sword given in 1839 to Métis leader Cuthbert Grant (the namesake of Winnipeg's Grant Avenue).